English Footballers Abroad

 The former Watford and Man City youth teamer decided to fast-track his way into the ranks of the European elite by joining a club renowned for fine-tuning bright young talent in Dortmund, and sparked a step-change in mentality from young English players in the process.

 It’s fair to say the gamble paid off.
-After 20 goals in 44 games in only his third full season with BVB, Sancho is now Europe’s hottest property, with Man Utd among the clubs thought to be eyeing up a near £100m move this summer.
+After hitting 50 goals in just four seasons with BVB, Sancho is now one of Europe’s hottest properties, with Man Utd among the clubs thought to be eyeing up a near £100m move this summer.
 Wherever he ends up, Sancho will surely look back on his stint in North Rhine-Westphalia as one of his smartest career moves.

 Thanks to Sancho, a move abroad now seems a no-brainer for players prepared to back themselves to reach the top by any means.